jruby/jruby-lint/README.md

 - Options to save report off to a file.
   - Text, HTML formats
+- Add in check for `` to make sure not execing ruby ...
 - Report on more threading and concurrency issues/antipatterns
   - arr.each {|x| arr.delete(x) }
 - Warn about `system("ruby ...")` etc. how they are run in-process by default